 GOOD TO KNOW

 When you depart to Montserrat from Antigua, you will be required to pay the Antigua departure tax at the time of check in.
-When leaving Montserrat, you will be required to pay the Montserrat departure tax (EC$45 per person) and the Antigua arrival tax.
+Similarly, when leaving Montserrat, you will be required to pay the Montserrat departure tax (EC$45 per person) and the Antigua arrival tax.

 Although the level of volcanic activity is very low at the present, the volcano is still active and continually monitored for signs of increasing activity.
-The access to the restricted zone is strictly controlled and tours are only available via approved guides.
+As a result, the access to the restricted zone is strictly controlled and tours are only available via approved guides.
 The access to the volcano itself is strictly forbidden.

 TIP: Nowadays, it is allowed to view the volcano from a safe distance of a few miles.
 The Hazard Level System in Montserrat controls the volcano`s activity and does let people know the level of risk in various areas and the amount of access allowed.